 So, we managed to spend less than £50 between two people INCLUDING accommodation in Thailand in a whole day!
 We didn’t scrimp and deny ourselves anything on this particular day – it just really is super cheap in Thailand!

 Obviously, there were days where we did spend more, especially when we needed to get to/from an airport, but our pre-planned daily budget always covered that.
+And yes, Bangkok and other big cities will be more expensive, but you could still live cheaply even there!

 If Thailand has always seemed too expensive for you, then I hope that you’ve now changed your mind and have already booked a flight over!
+You’ll probably land in Bangkok – check out this 2 day itinerary for the capital before you move on!

 It’s one of my favourite countries (yes, Pad Thai has something to do with that…) and the fact that you can spend so little whilst you’re there but still have a great time is amazing!!